 All Connecticut residents may use the library services and facilities of other public institutions of higher education in the state.
 Through their local libraries, all Connecticut residents have access to the statewide library service that includes Interlibrary Loan.

-Charter Oak State College offers free online tutoring in several subjects, including mathematics and writing.
+Charter Oak State College offers free online tutoring to undergraduate students in several subjects, including mathematics and writing.
 Students may take advantage of these online tutoring services by creating an account.